chelseasfund/chelseasfund.org/_pages/litigation.md

                          from Wyoming Right to Life to intervene in the case.
 * November 30th, 2022 -- District Court [refers the case](/assets/files/2022-11-30_certification.pdf)
                          to the Wyoming Supreme Court.
+* December 20th, 2022 -- Wyoming Supreme Court [declines to hear](/assets/files/2022-12-20_decline.pdf)
+                         the case at this time.
+* December 29th, 2022 -- Wyoming Right to Life [files an appeal](/assets/files/2022-12-29_intervene_appeal.pdf)
+                         of their denied motion to intervene.